 During his ministry Jesus talked about a second coming on a number of occasions.
 For example, in John 14:3, he says "I will come back", and in Matthew 16:27 he says "For the Son of Man is going to return in his Father's glory with his angels, and then he will reward each person according to what he has done."

 The apostle Paul also expected a quick return.
 Although he apparently never met Jesus, he knew about the promised return, and he expected to live long enough to see it happen.
 In 1Corinthians 7:29-31 he says that the time is so short that believers must drastically change the way they live.
-But several of his letters, particularly 1 and 2Thessalonians, reveal that some Christians were starting to wonder why Jesus hadn't already returned and were concerned about the delay.
+But several of his letters, particularly those he wrote to the Thessalonians, reveal that some people were starting to wonder why Jesus hadn't already returned and were concerned about the delay.

-As the delay grew longer, it was natural for people to worry that they wouldn't live long enough to see Jesus return.
+As the delay grew longer, it was natural for people to start worrying that they wouldn't live long enough to see Jesus return.
 But an intriguing passage at John 21:20-23 suggests that many people held onto their hopes for a surprisingly long time.
 At one point in this passage Peter asks Jesus about the final fate of the Beloved Disciple.
 The passage continues as follows:

 Jesus answered, "If I want him to remain alive until I return, what is that to you?
 You must follow me."
 Because of this, the rumor spread among the brothers that this disciple would not die.
 But Jesus did not say that he would not die; he only said, "If I want him to remain alive until I return, what is that to you?"

 Evidently Jesus had once made a statement about wanting the Beloved Disciple "to remain alive until I return."
-This statement could have caused people to expect this disciple to live until the second coming.
+Such a statement could have caused people to expect this disciple to live until the second coming.
 Thus, as long as he remained alive, people could still hold out hope that Jesus would soon return.

 Because the early hopes for a quick return weren't fulfilled, later Christians gradually shifted their attention away from the second coming.
 But most modern Christians still believe in it.
 A number of people have even predicted an exact time and place for it, and in some cases large crowds gathered to watch.
-Such predictions are often based on "signs" such as natural disasters, wars, the appearance of evil political leaders, and sightings of the Wandering Jew.
+Such predictions are often based on "signs" such as natural disasters, wars, the appearance of evil political leaders, an increase in immorality, and sightings of the Wandering Jew.

-The study of biblical prophesies has led some people to expect the return to take place during a future period known as the End Times.
+The study of biblical prophesies has led some people to expect the return to take place during a future period known as the End Time.
 Other predicted events of this period include a final war between Good and Evil, the resurrection of the dead saints, the Last Judgement, and the establishment of the Kingdom of God.
 Opinions differ as to whether Christ will return before, during, or after these other events.

-Some Christians associate the Second Coming with an expected event known as the Rapture.
+Some people associate the Second Coming with an expected event known as the Rapture.
 This refers to an envisioned future time when Jesus will suddenly appear in the clouds and pull all true Christians up to him, then take them to heaven.
-Everyone else will be left on the earth, where they will go through a period of torment called the Great Tribulation.
+Everyone else will be left on the earth, where they will go through a period of torment called the Tribulation.

 During the Rapture all saved people will be pulled up to Jesus at the same moment, and will appear to vanish instantly from the face of the earth.
 In the same process all dead people who lived righteous Christian lives will be resurrected and also pulled up.
 Thus Jesus will rescue not only the living righteous, but also those who have died.